cristianomuzzi/cristianomuzzi.github.io/_pages/about.md

 About me
 ======
 I was born in Rome, Italy.
-I obtained my master degree in physics from Università degli Studi di Roma "La Sapienza", and then moved to Trieste to join the [Statitical physics group](https://www.statphys.sissa.it/wordpress/), where I obtained a PhD in statistical physics.
+I obtained my master degree in physics from Università degli Studi di Roma "La Sapienza", and then moved to Trieste to join the [Statistical physics group](https://www.statphys.sissa.it/wordpress/), where I obtained a PhD in statistical physics.

 Ciao!
 -------